sm0sh/Tic-Tac-Toe-Game-Project/README.md

 ○ If players choose to play again, reseted the board and allow them to continue playing.
 ○ If players choose to exit, terminated the game.

+Interface Provided:

+The program provides an interactive interface in the terminal.
+Upon running the code, the players are able to take turns and play the Tic-Tac-Toe game.

+1. Displays the initial game board.
+2. Prompts Player 1 to enter their move (row and column numbers).
+3. Updates the board with Player 1's move and displays the updated board.
+4. Checks if Player 1 has won or if the game has resulted in a draw.
+5. If the game has a winner or ended in a draw, displays the corresponding message and provides an option to play again or exit.
+6. If the game is not over, continues to the next turn with Player 2.
+7. Repeats steps 2-6 until the game is won, ends in a draw, or players choose to exit.